 Glad to be breathing clean mountain air and gazing at the striking views of Graubunden, I was eager to find a restaurant for some delicious Cheese Fondue.

-This is a story from the book I wrote called: " Reflections of Switzerland’
+This is a story from the book I wrote called: ‘Switzerland, You Danced in my Heart’

 Copyright© Charmiene Maxwell-Batten 2010.
 All Rights Reserved